16th Century Painted Room

 Out of season viewing by appointment, please contact reception@ledburytowncouncil.gov.uk during this time.

-Admission Is Free
+Admission Is Free but Donations are Welcome

 Coach Parties are by prior arrangement only.